-If you plan to skipper a medium to large sailing yacht, this class will enable you to do so.
+If you plan to skipper a medium to large sailing yacht, Basic Coastal Cruising (ASA 103) will enable you to do so.
 In this course you will learn to confidently sail a sailing yacht near shore while also mastering techniques that will enable you to handle the boat under power in close quarters and in higher wind conditions.

 This course is two full days (12 to 16 hours) on the water.

-This course includes theory plus instructor on-the-water training.
-This class builds on the Basic Keelboat class with even more hands-on
+This course consists of both advanced sailing theory and practical on-the-water training.
+Basic Coastal Cruising (ASA 103) builds on the Basic Keelboat (ASA 101) foundation by providing even more hands-on experience.

 Prerequisites: